-End with the same original $100
+- End with the same original $100

-	The arithmetic average return of the two years would be (100 - 50) / 2 = 25%.
+The arithmetic average return of the two years would be (100 plus negative 50) / 2 = 25%.
 But over the whole period there was a 0% true return ("geometric mean").
-Using arithmetic averages means that any losses will be undervalued because they are calculated on the larger $ investment at the year's start - while gain are calculated on the smaller $ investment at the year's start.
+The arithmetic average undervalues losses because they are calculated on the larger $ investment at the year's start - while gain are calculated on the smaller $ investment at the year's start.
 The arithmetic mean will always be larger than the geometric mean.

 The greater the volatility of individual year's returns, the greater the difference between the arithmetic and geometric means.
 The difference can be estimated by the equation: